Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Introduction

 Despite their conceptual power geographic experiments present formidable statistical and computational hurdles.
 The number of available geographic units is typically small which limits statistical power and makes achieving balance between treatment and control groups difficult.
 Furthermore these units often exhibit extreme heterogeneity.
 A small number of large metropolitan areas may account for a substantial portion of the overall response which leads to heavy-tailed distributions that violate the assumptions of classical statistical models.
 While modern analysis methods have evolved to estimate complex distributional treatment effects the design methodologies needed to produce data suitable for them have lagged behind.
 Designing an experiment that is both balanced and powerful in this low-N high-heterogeneity environment is a non-trivial task and the problem of finding an optimal experimental design is often a complex combinatorial challenge that can be computationally intractable.

-Significant progress has been made in developing specialised methods to address these issues.
+Researchers have made significant progress in developing specialised methods to address these issues.
 The Trimmed Match Design framework introduced a robust approach to analysis by systematically trimming outlier pairs to protect against the influence of extreme heterogeneity.
 A subsequent innovation the Supergeo Design recognised that trimming could introduce bias when treatment effects are themselves heterogeneous.
 It proposed a generalised matching framework where multiple geos could be grouped into larger supergeos to find better matches without discarding any units.
 While this elegant solution provides a path to unbiased estimation of the average treatment effect it does so at the cost of transforming the design problem into an NP-hard optimisation task rendering it computationally infeasible for all but the smallest of applications.

-This paper introduces the Adaptive Supergeo Design or ASD, a novel framework that retains the statistical benefits of the Supergeo concept whilst overcoming its computational limitations.
+This paper introduces Optimized Supergeo Design or OSD, a framework that retains the statistical benefits of the Supergeo concept whilst overcoming its computational limitations.
 Our contribution is threefold.
 First we propose a scalable two-stage heuristic algorithm that makes the design of large-scale geographic experiments computationally practical.
-This method uses a bespoke graph neural network to learn geo-embeddings that capture complex relationships which are then used to generate high-quality candidate supergeos.
+This method uses Principal Component Analysis (PCA) to create low-dimensional geo-embeddings which are then used to generate candidate supergeos via hierarchical clustering.
 This reduces the intractable partitioning problem to a manageable optimisation task.
 Second we introduce a heterogeneity-aware objective function for the design process.
 This function explicitly balances on observable characteristics that are likely to modify the treatment effect leading to more robust and credible causal estimates.
-Third we provide methodological validation through rigorous statistical analysis including cross-validation frameworks, robustness testing across diverse conditions, and practical significance analysis with enhanced publication-ready visualisations.
+Third we provide rigorous ablation analysis demonstrating that simple PCA-based embeddings perform on par with unit-level randomisation, whilst more complex graph-based embeddings such as spectral methods offer no benefit in this problem class and can even worsen balance.